THE CARDWEAVING RIFF

 There are hundreds of patterns in circulation, some 50 of which can

-can make up your own easily after a little experience.
-A threading sequence
+But you can make up your own easily after a little experience.
+A

-produces very different results with different card-turning sequences.
+threading sequence produces very different results with different

 - Other techniques